Frequently Asked Questions

 - Are there any special guidelines that need to be followed throughout the semester?

 Students who are requesting alternative test accommodations must schedule their tests with the Academic Success Center two days prior to the exam and notify faculty.
 If the two day notice is not given there is no guarantee that the accommodations can be granted.
+Other special guidelines may be required based on accommodations provided; please see the Accommodations and Accessibility Counselor for more information regarding this.

 - As a student with a disability leaving high school and entering postsecondary education, will I see differences in my rights and how they are addressed?